-As an example, I often get asked how and why I moved to southern California.
-The job market in medicine is super competitive and I don’t have any family here.
+For example, I often get asked how and why I moved to southern California.
+The job market in medicine is super competitive, and I don’t have any family here.
 Here’s that story:

 A Little Background…

-I got there late on a Thursday night and Friday morning was the start of the lectures.
-I got up early Friday morning, got ready in my professional suit and went downstairs to check-in.
+I got there late on a Thursday night; Friday morning was the start of the lectures.
+I got up early Friday morning, got ready in my professional suit, and went downstairs to check in.

 Breakfast of Fate

-I sat down at an empty table with a large cup of coffee (hello, super sleep-deprived resident here) and some food.
-A little while later I was joined by an older gentleman.
-He struck up a conversation and we started to chat.
-All kinds of questions came up: Where I was from?
+I sat at an empty table with a large cup of coffee (hello, super sleep-deprived resident here) and some food.
+A little while later, I was joined by an older gentleman.
+He struck up a conversation, and we started to chat.
+All kinds of questions came up: Where was I from?
 What year in training was I?
 What are my plans for the future?
 He learned about the fellowship I was doing, which was in California, and then mentioned that he too was in California.

 Somewhere in my sleep-deprived brain, I missed the fact that he was a Californian.
 However, towards the end of breakfast, I started to wake up and then started asking HIM questions: Where in California are you?
 Why are you at this conference?
 What do you do at your institution?

 Turns out, he’s the CHAIRMAN of his department.
-Meaning, he’s the head honcho of the department, meaning he’s the boss, meaning he’s top dog.
+Meaning he’s the head honcho of the department, meaning he’s the boss, meaning he’s the top dog.

 Probably what my face looked like: